aspose-drawing/Aspose.Drawing-API-Reference/english/net/aspose.drawing.imaging/colormatrix/colormatrix/_index.md

 ---
 title: ColorMatrix.ColorMatrix
 second_title: Aspose.Drawing for .NET API Reference
 description: ColorMatrix constructor.
-The default constructor
+Initializes a new instance of the ColorMatrix class
 type: docs
 weight: 10
 url: /net/aspose.drawing.imaging/colormatrix/colormatrix/
 ---
 ## ColorMatrix() {#constructor}

-The default constructor.
+Initializes a new instance of the [`ColorMatrix`](../) class.

 ```csharp
 public ColorMatrix()